LotharTeichert/chessdiagramjs/README.md

 * *imgPath* (default is a guess from the html script tag assuming the img directory is a sibling of the script directory): give the path to the immages explicitly, if the guess is wrong.
 * *pieceTheme* (default is the guessed *imgPath* + 'chesspieces/wikipedia/{piece}.png'): the pieceTheme of chessboardjs.
 * *divStyle*: An object whose attributes are added to or override the style attributes of the associated div tag.
 A handy method to format all diagrams on a page in one place (on the first call to ChessDiagram.chessdiagram).
 Default is an empty object.
+* *languageIn*: The language used for piece names in the given move list, "English" by default, may be chosen among "Czech", "Danish", "Dutch", "English", "Estonian", "Finnish", "French", "German", "Hungarian", "Icelandic", "Italian", "Norwegian", "Polish", "Portuguese", "Romanian", "Spanish", "Swedish".
+The intention is to support authors who copy and past the moves from existing documents.
+* *languageOut*: The language used for piece names in the move list when displayed for navigation below the board, "English" by default, same choices as for languageIn.

 If you call ChessDiagram.diagram with options present, the new options will hold until they are again overridden by a call to ChessDiagram.diagram with options present.